willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 It is common practice for C++ libraries to have header files and associated implementation files located in the same directory.
 We follow this practice.

 3.1.1 Each file **must** reside in a directory that corresponds to the code functionality supported by the contents of the file.

 3.1.2 Each source directory **must** be named so that the collective purpose of the files it contains is clear.
 Each directory name **must** be in all lower case letters and should consist of a single word with no non-alphabetic characters.

 ---------------------------------------------------------
-3.2 Header file (\*.hpp extension) content organization
+3.2 Header file (\*.hxx extension) content organization
 ---------------------------------------------------------

-This section contains guidelines for C++ header files (with "\*.hpp" extension).
+Header file content **must** be organized consistently across all header files.
 The file layout summary here uses numbers and text to illustrate the basic structure.
 Details about individual items follow.
+The following summarizes RAJA header file organizion:

 .. code-block:: cpp